 Since smooth muscle displays no striation, it is often confused by medical students with connective tissue.
-In order to avoid this misperception, one should take another good look at the netlike structure of the connective tissue, which is rich in extracellular matrix, and distinguish it from the poorly-matrixed smooth muscle tissue, which only approximately displays a parallel array.
+In order to avoid this misperception, one should take another good look at the net-like structure of the connective tissue, which is rich in the extracellular matrix, and distinguish it from the poorly-matrixed smooth muscle tissue, which only approximately displays a parallel array.

 Cardiac muscle is often deemed an intermediate form between smooth and striated muscle.
 In reality, it encompasses structures from both tissue types.
 Just like smooth muscle, cardiac muscle is built from individual cells that form a functional syncytium with the aid of cell-to-cell adhesions and gap junctions.
-The first facilitate the mechanical linkage for the transfer of tractive forces, whereas the latter are responsible for the electric cooperation.
+The first facilitates the mechanical linkage for the transfer of tractive forces, whereas the latter are responsible for the electric cooperation.

 The cardiac muscle is striated like skeletal muscle, but in very well-preserved specimen it displays the so-called intercalated discs.
 These are always to be found at the crossover spot of one cardiac cell to another and run orthogonally to the direction of the fibers.
 Most of the times they are dark in color or even black.
 The intercalated discs are typical findings in cardiac muscle as a result of adhesion and communicating junctions between individual cells.